SMUAbdullah/SLAFIT/README.md

 conda install bioconda::minimap2
 conda install bioconda::mafft
 ```
+- After installing RVHaplo, please replace the `src` directory with the supplied directory `src\RVHaplo\src`.
+RVHaplo originally does not work on Python 3.11.5 and the files in the supplied directory have been modified and tested to work on Python 3.11.5.
 ### Example data
 Example data is present as `data/reads.zip` and needs to be extracted into the directory `data` before running the pipeline.
 ### Running the pipeline